ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-deployment.md

 The following procedure assumes that you are deploying the IaaS KVM-based Juniper vSRX HA cluster.
 If you want to build your own gateway by using ESXi, then order the No-OS gateway option instead.
 For more information, see [Ordering a Bring Your Own Gateway Appliance](/docs/gateway-appliance?topic=gateway-appliance-order-byoa).

-Open the [IBM Cloud infrastructure customer portal](https://control.softlayer.com), then select Infrastructure->Network->Gateway Appliances->Create Gateway.
+Open the [IBM Cloud infrastructure customer portal](https://control.softlayer.com), then select Infrastructure > Network > Gateway Appliances > Create Gateway.
 - Gateway vendor: Juniper.
 - Gateway Appliance.
   - Hostname: Provide hostname for node 1 in the gateway cluster.
       - Example: gateway01
-      - NOTE: Select a hostname consistent with the existing VCS naming convention since the vSRX nodes are manually added to the VCS AD/DNS server for hostname resolution.
+      - NOTE: Select a hostname consistent with the existing vCenter Server naming convention since the vSRX nodes are manually added to the vCenter Server AD/DNS server for hostname resolution.
   - Domain: Enter the applicable domain name for the gateway cluster.
-    -  Example: myvcsdomain.local
+    -  Example: `myvcsdomain.local`

-        Where myvcsdomain.local is the domain that is assigned to the previously deployed VCS instance.
+        Where myvcsdomain.local is the domain that is assigned to the previously deployed vCenter Server instance.
   - Select High availability.
     - HA Hostname: Provide hostname for node 2 in the gateway cluster.
       - Example: gateway02
-      - NOTE: Select a hostname consistent with the existing VCS naming convention since the vSRX nodes are manually added to the VCS AD/DNS server for hostname resolution.
+      - NOTE: Select a hostname consistent with the existing vCenter Server naming convention since the vSRX nodes are manually added to the vCenter Server AD/DNS server for hostname resolution.
     - HA Domain: Verify that this value is the same domain name that is provided for node1.
         - Example: myvcsdomain.local
 - Location.
   - Select geography.
 Example: NA South.
     - Select dataCenter.
 Example: Dallas 10.
 - POD.
   - Select POD where existing vCenter Server instance is deployed to.
 Example: dal10.pod01.
   - Make sure that you order the vSRX in the same POD as your vCenter Server instance.
 VLANs don't span PODs so you must deploy to the correct POD.
     - Determining SoftLayer_Network_Pod

       SoftLayer_Network_Pod refers to a portion of a data center that share a Backend Customer Router (BCR) and usually a front-end counterpart that is known as a Frontend Customer Router (FCR).
 A Pod primarily denotes a logical location within the network and the physical aspects that support networks, in contrast to representing a specific physical location.

       A Pod is identified by a name, which is unique.
 A Pod name follows the format ‘dddnn.podii’. ‘ddd’ is a data center code, ‘nn’ is the data center number, and ‘pod’ is a literal string. ‘ii’ is a two-digit number, zero-padded to the left, which corresponds to a Backend Customer Router (BCR) of the data center.
 Examples:

       dal09.pod01 = Dallas 9, Pod 1 (that is, bcr01)
       sjc01.pod04 = San Jose 1, Pod 4 (that is, bcr04)